In 2022, tuition for full-time Webb Institute students was $55,075 a year.

-The majority of Webb Institute undergrads use financial aid to to cover the cost of tuition.
-In 2021, 26 of the 101 undergrads enrolled received financial aid.
-Webb Institute meets 38 percent of the demonstrated financial need for undergraduates.
+In 2022, 18 of the 105 undergrads enrolled received financial aid.
+Webb Institute meets 72% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $53,460 a year.
-Around 33 percent of Webb Institute undergrads take out student loans to cover any remaining costs.
-Webb Institute graduates who have student loans graduate with an average of $5,385 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $57,465 a year.
+Around 21% of Webb Institute undergrads take out student loans to cover any remaining costs.
+Webb Institute graduates who have student loans graduate with an average of $15,000 of student loan debt.

 The average debt for each loan type varies.

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.